MicrosoftDocs/outlook/outlook/new-outlook-for-windows/manage/admin-controlled-migration-policy.md

 ## Tracking new Outlook usage

-While Microsoft work to include the new Outlook in the email apps report for Exchange usage, use the steps from [Monitor adoption of new Outlook](monitor-usage-reports.md) to get a proxy and approximate usage in your organization.
+While Microsoft work to include the new Outlook in the email apps report for Exchange usage, use the steps in [Microsoft 365 Reports in the admin center](/microsoft-365/admin/activity-reports/microsoft365-apps-usage) to get a proxy and approximate usage in your organization.

 ## View your organization’s feedback